dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 - fast -> using trapdoor functions which are easy to calculate but hard to reverse e.g.: product of two prime number but finding out which two numbers were they is much much harder
 - theoretically unreversible
 - provides the same output for the same input meaning A always will produce B
-- prevents collisions -> cannot produce the same output for the different input meaning A -> B but C never will produce C
+- prevents collisions -> cannot produce the same output for the different input meaning A -> B but C never will produce B
-- reduces the input size -> it divides the input to equal blocks then compress them before running the hash function
+- reduces the input size -> it divides the input to equal blocks then compress them before running the hash function to run the hashing function on it -> the output will be always the same size

-Ok, but what is it good for?
+**Ok, but what is it good for?**

 Usually hashes are sent along side with a payload/data to determine if it was tempered after the sender initially sent it to the client.
 But they are also used for authentication when the user's password won't be stored in the database just the **salt**ed hash itself.